johannes-mueller/devcontainer.el/README.md

 * `devcontainer-remove-image` – remove the current project's devcontainer image.
 * `devcontainer-execute-command` – execute an arbitrary command inside the devcontainer.
-* `devconatainer-kill-command` – kill the process launched by `devcontainer-execute-command`.
+* `devcontainer-kill-command` – kill the process launched by `devcontainer-execute-command`.
 * `devcontainer-term` – launch a terminal inside the container.